ccy-oai/hu-home/README.md

 # Hu's Home
-Hu's home (pronounced - who's home) is an app to track if everybody in a family is home This repo contains Hu's home websocket server and a simple web client
+Hu's home (pronounced - who's home) is an app to track if everybody in a family is home This repo contains Hu's home websocket server and a simple web client.

+> Why did the router go to therapy?
+Because it couldn't handle all the connections—it just needed some space! 😄

 # Local Development